Anti-Bullying Information: Our Zero Tolerance Policy

 What all students need to know

 Wykham Park Academy is a comprehensive school.
 That means it is for everybody.
-On our campus we believe that everyone has a right to equal chances.
+In this school we believe that everyone has a right to equal chances.
 Each individual is valued and respected for who she/he is.

 See our Policies page for our Anti-Bullying Policy.

-- We are a school where bullying is seen as unacceptable by all members of the school
+- We are a school where bullying is seen as unacceptable by all members of the academy

-- We will deal with every perceived incident of bullying seriously and sensitively
+- We will deal with it seriously and sensitively if we are told about it

 - We will take appropriate action